Rollover Equity in LBOs: Why PE Firms Use It

 The starting point is what percentage of existing equity must be rolled.
 Sponsors typically have minimum requirements, while sellers negotiate for flexibility.

 Sponsor perspective: Higher rollover means more alignment and less required sponsor capital.
-Sponsors push for meaningful rollover, often 50%+ for key executives.
+Sponsors push for meaningful rollover, often 50%+ for key executives who will continue running the business.
+For a CEO, sponsors might require 70-80% rollover to ensure sufficient skin in the game.

 Equity Class and Terms

-Rollover equity may have the same terms as sponsor equity or different terms:
+Rollover equity may have the same terms as sponsor equity or different terms depending on negotiation outcomes:

 Pari passu with sponsor: Rollover shares have identical economics and rights to sponsor common equity.
-This is simplest and most aligned.
+This is the simplest structure and creates the most alignment since both parties benefit equally from value creation.

 Governance Rights